tirth830/tirth830/README.md

 ### 👨‍💻 About Me

 Hello, world! 👋
-I’m **Tirth Patel**, a passionate **Frontend Developer** who loves creating delightful user experiences and shaping digital solutions that matter.
-With a strong foundation in **JavaScript, HTML, CSS**, and a bit of **React.js** magic, I’m driven by the thrill of solving problems and building responsive, user-friendly interfaces. 🌍💻
+I’m **Tirth Patel**, a passionate **AI/ML Developer** who loves creating delightful user experiences and shaping digital solutions that matter.
+With a strong foundation in **Python, Skit-Learn, Langchain, and a bit of **React.js** magic, I’m driven by the thrill of solving problems and building responsive, user-friendly interfaces. 🌍💻

 ✨ **Why I’m here:**
 - 💡 I believe **technology** should inspire, connect, and enhance our daily lives.